It’s time to put on those oven gloves and dig out the chopping board, as November 1st is Go Cook For Your Pet Day, so get cooking for your Parrot.

 The Hawaiian Sweet Noodle Mix contain pasta, papaya, pineapple and raisins and other ingredients whilst the Mexican Spicy Noodle Mix has more vegetables such as peas, beans and carrots.

 Both noodle mixes microwave in minutes, all you need to do is pour the contents of the sachet into a microwavable bowl, add 50ml of water, mix well and then heat in the microwave for 3 minutes.
 Once it’s cooled you can serve it up to your Parrot.

 The Gourmet Classic Quick Cook Veggie Treat has lots of scrumptious vegetables such as peas, leek and kidney beans.
 Mix in boiled or hot water and within a few minutes the soft and healthy meal will be ready for your Parrot to eat.
 Give each bird you own a couple of spoonfuls.

-The Harrison’s Bird Bread comes in a selection of three different flavours, Original, Millet and Flax or Hot Pepper.
+The Harrison’s Bird Bread comes in a selection of four different flavours, Original, Millet and Flax, Omega or Hot Pepper.

 Let us know in the comments what you enjoy cooking for your Parrot and what their favourites are.